 Why is the Kick Kratom Tapering Method is So Effective

-1. If you don’t measure out your doses ahead of time, then you are relying on your willpower and self-control each time you take Kratom.
+1. If you don’t pre-measure your doses, then you are relying on your willpower and self-control each time you take kratom.

 If you are like the average human, you will have slip ups and end up taking more than you should.
 When you pre-measure your doses ahead of time it becomes much less likely that you will slip up like this.